• Skip to primary navigation

 Toddler Toys That Will Boost Children’s Development {and they’ll love for years!}

-{Play is the engine of learning in early childhood.
-These wonderful toddler development toys help foster play and learning.}
+Sneak peak: Play is the engine of learning in early childhood.
+The best toys for toddlers to aid development and learning.

 What is your child’s favorite toy right now?
 Have you ever thought to consider why this toy is their favorite?
 Does it provide comfort?
 Was it given to them by someone they love?
 Does it help them perform a skill or activity they enjoy?
 I ask these questions because I firmly believe that the toys our kids use really matter.
 They aren’t just simple playthings.
 These are the items that are helping our children build skills, boost learning and solidify memories.
 For our youngest children, especially, toys are probably the center of their world.
-Let’s take a close look at the role that toddler development toys can play in our children’s learning.
+Let’s take a close look at some of the best toys for toddlers that can play a role in our children’s learning.

 Related reading: Toddler Development: A Research-Based Guide for Parents